kalin-mladenov/swaglabsBDD/README.md

-This is a demo project for automation testing https://www.saucedemo.com/ Project is written in Behaviour Driven Development model.
+This is a demo project for automation testing https://www.saucedemo.com/ Behaviour Driven Development design pattern is used in the project.
 Technologies used in the project are:
 * Java
 * Maven